 - Boys are diagnosed with attention deficit hyperactivity disorder and prescribed medication three times as often as girls.

 - In Ontario, just 27 percent of teachers are male, down from 31 percent a decade ago.
-In B.C., 28 percent of practising teachers are male.
+In B.C., 28 percent of practicing teachers are male.

 Searching for the root cause leads us in many different directions, including the instruction of phonics as the Our Kids Blog previously discussed.
 In a fine overview piece (October 16, 2010), Education Reporter Kate Hammer identified five key factors: the feminization of education, the appeal of video games, the boy code of behaviour, developmental differences, and the lack of positive role models.
 The most contentious of these is "feminization" because it raises fundamental questions about the unintended consequences of one of the most important social movements of the 1960s and 70s.